-Changes of benefit terms include clarification of plan provisions for certain contracts in 2020, reducing the District's contribution from 100% to 80% for certain employee groups.
+Changes of benefit terms include adjustments to contribution rates for certain individual contracts in 2023 and clarification of plan provisions for certain contracts in 2020, reducing the District's contribution from 100% to 80% for certain employee groups.

 Differences between expected and actual experience include changes in healthcare trend rates.
 The decrease in 2020 included the impact of the repeal of the Affordable Care Act's excise "Cadillac" taxes as part of the Further Consolidated Appropriations Act of 2020.
 The increase in 2019 was due to changes in healthcare trends and inclusion of the Cadillac taxes.